SkelegonDK/scrape2markdown/memory-bank/activeContext.md

   - Added a new section in the sidebar for subdomain analysis
   - Added a text input field for the domain
   - Added an "Analyze Subdomains" button
-  - Implemented the `analyze_subdomains` function
+  - Implemented the `analyze_subdomains` function to prioritize navigation links, handle invalid domains, and implement sitemap discovery
-  - Implemented the `display_subdomain_urls` function
+  - Implemented the `display_subdomain_urls` function to display URLs with priority and handle potential errors
-  - Updated the `analyze_subdomains` function to handle malformed URLs
+  - Enhanced `get_link_priority` to include a bonus for descriptive link text

 ### Priority 3: LLM Features
 - [ ] Plan LLM integration points